cosmos/cosmos-sdk/rust/core/README.md

 **WARNING: This is an API preview!
-Most code won't work or even type check properly!**
+Expect major bugs, glaring omissions, and breaking changes!**

 This crate defines types and macros for constructing easy to use account and module implementations.
 It integrates with the encoding layer but does not specify a state management framework.